Vertical Aerospace VA-X2 (prototype)

 Vertical Aerospace press release, Oct.
 17, 2019

-For a timeline comparison of first flights, the company's first full-scale Proof of Concept eVTOL aircraft with four (4) propellers and which could hold up to four passengers, first flew indoors (tethered) on Aug.
+For a timeline comparison of first flights, the company's first full-scale VA-X1 eVTOL aircraft had four propellers, could carry up to four passengers and first flew indoors (tethered) on Aug.
 25, 2017 at Cotswold Airport in Kemble, Gloucestershire, England.
-The same Proof of Concept's first unmanned free flight (untethered) took place on June 6, 2018 at the Cotswold Airport in Kemble.
+The same aircraft's first unmanned free flight (untethered) took place on June 6, 2018 at the Cotswold Airport in Kemble.

-The Seraph eVTOL is made of lightweight carbon fiber which helps increase payload, range and allows it's design to be as aerodynamic per their engineer's requirements.
+The VA-X2 eVTOL is made of lightweight carbon fiber which helps increase payload, range and allows its design to be as aerodynamic per their engineer's requirements.
 It has a specialized cooling system using air from the propellers to cool its radiator system allowing the aircraft to fly in more types of weather conditions.

 Today is another major milestone on the path towards carbon free flight.
 One year ago, we flew a full scale electric VTOL aircraft, the UK’s first.

-Today, we’re revealing flight footage of our second full scale prototype, the Seraph, an air taxi prototype capable of carrying 250kg.
+Today, we’re revealing flight footage of our second full scale prototype, the Seraph (now the VA-X2), an air taxi prototype capable of carrying 250 kg.
 Air travel is one of the worst contributors to climate change and among the slowest sectors to decarbonise.
 Our mission at Vertical Aerospace is to make personal, on demand and carbon free flight a reality.

 —Stephen Fitzpatrick, CEO, Vertical Aerospace press release, Oct.
 17, 2019

-The purpose of the Seraph eVTOL is to test and understand how all components and software work in the real world allowing the company to use this knowledge and apply it to their upcoming passenger model, which is expected to fly in the second half of 2020 and will look substantially different than the Seraph.
-The next model is planned to be the first production model and will include a pilot, passengers, wings and room for luggage.
+The purpose of the VA-X2 eVTOL is to test and understand how all components and software work in the real world allowing the company to use this knowledge and apply it to their upcoming passenger model, which is expected to fly in the second half of 2020 and will look substantially different than the VA-X2.
+The next model is planned to be the first production model — unveiled in August 2020 as the Vertical Aerospace VA-X4 — and will include a pilot, passengers, wings and room for luggage.
 The company completed preliminary design review in late January 2020.

 We have long believed that the technologies and approaches from Formula 1 could be applied to a range of engineering challenges.
 Vertical Aerospace’s vision provides a fantastic outlet for our experience and a unique opportunity to shape the future of flight.